sindyko/sindyko/README.md

 - 👋 Hi, I’m @sindyko
 - 👀 I’m interested in PHP, HTML, JS, Python.
-- 🌱 I’m currently learning PHP, JS, Laravel.
+- 🌱 I’m currently working on the Laravel framework.
 - 📫 How to reach me "naykatexnica@gmail.com"

 <!---